-Nikola Theodossiev.
+Dr Nikola Theodossiev.
 Assistant Professor of Archaeology at Sofia University.
 He has published many articles and a book on Ancient Thrace.
-He is a member of the Archaeological Institute of America and has held fellowships at several institutions, including Oxford University, and the National Gallery of Art in Washington.
+He is a member of the Archaeological Institute of America, Honorary Member of Associazione Internazionale di Archeologia Classica, Member of the Society of Fellows of the American Academy in Rome and has held fellowships at several institutions, including Oxford University, and the National Gallery of Art in Washington.